-There are two categories of awards: those for entering students prior to matriculation, and those for enrolled students.
-Scholarship funds are only applied toward per-credit tuition charges unless indicated in the criteria when scholarships are published or announced.
+There are two categories of awards-those for entering students, applied for and determined, prior to matriculation and those for enrolled students which are applied for after classes begin.
+Scholarship funds are only applied toward specific tuition charges unless indicated in the criteria when scholarships are published or announced.

-ENTERING-STUDENT MERIT SCHOLARSHIPS
+ENTERING STUDENT MERIT AND AFFILIATION SCHOLARSHIPS

-Entering-student merit, affiliation, and donor-directed scholarships are available to admitted applicants for all full-time programs: MBA in Global Management, MA in Global Affairs and Management, MS in Global Management, MS in Global Management, MS in Global Marketing.
-As part of the admissions process, all highly qualified entering students who submit the scholarship essay are evaluated for scholarships.
-Award decisions are based on the documentation included in the Admission Application material and the scholarship essay.
+Entering student merit, affiliation and donor-directed scholarships are available to admitted applicants for all full-time programs: MBA in Global Management, MA in Global Affairs & Management, MS in Global Management, MS in Global Management, MS in Global Marketing.
+As part of the admissions process, all highly-qualified entering students who submit the scholarship essay are evaluated for scholarships.
+Award decisions are based on the documentation included in the admission application material and the scholarship essay.
 Thunderbird strategically and carefully plans its funds management to maximize its resources annually.
-Recipients are notified in advance of matriculation, and decisions are final.
+Recipients are notified in advance of matriculation and decisions are final.

-ENROLLED-STUDENTS SCHOLARSHIP OPPORTUNITIES
+ENROLLED STUDENTS SCHOLARSHIP OPPORTUNITIES

-THUNDERBIRD SCHOLARSHIP OPPORTUNITIES FOR FULL-TIME MBA, FULL-TIME MASTER OF SCIENCE IN GLOBAL MANAGEMENT, FULL-TIME MASTER OF GLOBAL FINANCE, FULL-TIME MASTER OF GLOBAL MARKETING AND FULL-TIME MASTER OF ARTS IN GLOBAL AFFAIRS AND MANAGEMENT STUDENTS
+THUNDERBIRD SCHOLARSHIP OPPORTUNITIES FOR FULL-TIME MBA, FULL-TIME MASTER OF SCIENCE IN GLOBAL MANAGEMENT, FULL-TIME MASTER OF GLOBAL FINANCE, FULL-TIME MASTER OF GLOBAL MARKETING, AND FULL-TIME MASTER OF ARTS IN GLOBAL AFFAIRS AND MANAGEMENT STUDENTS

-At the start of each term, the Financial Aid Office announces prestigious, competitive scholarship opportunities for enrolled students (minimum six credits or more) in the various Full-Time Programs.
+At the start of each trimester, the Financial Aid Office announces prestigious, competitive scholarship opportunities for enrolled students (minimum 6 credits or more) in the various full-time programs.
 These awards, made possible by donors, may range from \$1,000 and up (generally \$1,000-\$6,000).
-Students need to be enrolled for a minimum of 12 credits hours, although, on occasion, some scholarships do allow for six credit hours of enrollment.
-The announcement is made via MTB and/or TLE and e-mail and is also posted on the Scholarships and Grants page on MTB and/or TLE.
+Students need to be enrolled for a minimum of 12 credits hours, although on occasion, some scholarships do allow for 6 credit hours of enrollment.
+The announcement is made via MTB and/or TLE and e-mail along with being posted on the Scholarship & Grants page on MTB and/or TLE.
 The list of opportunities is posted in the form of a spreadsheet and located in the Scholarship Opportunities area on the Financial Aid MTB page.
-Donors determine who qualifies to apply and the specific scholarship criteria.
-Scholarships are applied in relief of tuition charges only to the student's tuition account for the current or subsequent award term(s); this may include an interim (Winterim or Summerim) and/or Internship.
+Who qualifies to apply and the specific criteria is determined by the donor.
+Scholarships are applied in relief of tuition charges only to the student's tuition account for the current or subsequent award trimester(s); this may include a Winterim and/or Internship.